smithphil88/the_lucky_roll_cafe/README.md

 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [Heroku](https://www.heroku.com) used for hosting the deployed site.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
+- [Gunicorn](https://gunicorn.org/) used for WSGI server.
-- [Gunicorn](https://gunicorn.org/) used for WSGI server
+- [Balsamiq](https://balsamiq.com/) used to design mock-up pages.

 ## Database

-Lucid chart image
+I designed my database using [Lucidchart](https://www.lucidchart.com/pages).
+I created my Entity Relationship Diagram (ERD) to visualise the relationship between my database models.

 ![screenshot](documentation/lucidchart.png)